MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

 # Contributing 🤝

-We’re exploring how mental health apps deliver support through chat-bots, humans, or hybrid systems—and how this varies across cultures.
+  This project investigates the quality of emotional support delivered through chatbot, human, and hybrid support systems in publicly available mental health apps.
 Our guiding question:

-How does support quality differ between chatbot-based, human-based, and hybrid mental health apps—and how are these differences experienced globally?

-We’ll use app reviews, chatbot simulations, surveys, and NLP tools to analyze perceived empathy, helpfulness, and trust in support systems.
+  🔹How effectively do free mental health chat-bots (e.g., Wysa, Replika)
+    respond to high-risk, pre-scripted user inputs (e.g., self-harm, suicidal ideation, abuse disclosures), when evaluated against mental health professional

+  By analyzing how well these tools deliver support across diverse scenarios and communication needs, we aim to identify what truly helps—and what may unintentionally harm—users during moments of emotional vulnerability.

 * **👉 You can help by:**